Capitol attack suspect identified as Louis Farrakhan follower, Noah Green

 "I personally did not see this situation coming," he said, noting he hadn't spoken with Green in about a year.

 "Whilst he was my teammate, he was a good one," he told Fox News in a text message.
-"He stayed in the weight room, stayed in his playbook, communicted well, and he was someone I could count on."
+"He stayed in the weight room, stayed in his playbook, communicated well, and he was someone I could count on."

+Green's former CNU coaches have been asked not to speak with the media.
+A school spokesperson confirmed he had been a student.

+"Mr. Green was a 2019 graduate of Christopher Newport University with a degree in finance," the spokesperson said.
+"Mr. Green played on the Christopher Newport football team in the fall 2017 and fall 2018 seasons."

-In his March 17 post, he urged his friends to look into Farrakhan’s past behavior as a source of inspiration.
+In his March 17 post, Green urged his friends to look into Farrakhan’s past behavior as a source of inspiration.

 "As written in the bible, you can tell a tree by the fruit it bears," he wrote, signing the post "Brother Noah X."